maxviazov/Spring-Frameworks-/What's-New-in-Spring-Framework-5.x.md

 ### General Web Revision

+* Introduce a `spring.xml.ignore` property to remove XML support for applications not using it, including related converters and codecs.
 * `RequestEntity` supports URI templates with variables.
 * `Jackson2ObjectMapperBuilder` exposes `Consumer<ObjectMapper>` option for advanced customizations.
 * `DataBinder` allows switching between direct field and bean property access during initialization.
 An example scenario is an `@ControllerAdvice` configuring direct field access by default globally with some controllers overriding that locally, via `@InitBinder` method, to bean property access.